Soshana Afroyim: Cuba and the first large exhibition

 Because of Beys' activities within the Communist Party, the couple left the US and spent nine months in Cuba, where Soshana had her first exhibition in 1948 at the Circulo de Bellas Artes, Havana.
 From that time on she used the name "Soshana", the pen name Afroyims gave her, meaning "Lily" in Hebrew (the more common spelling is Soshana - שושנה).
 After a short stay in the US, they moved to Europe and eventually to Israel.

-The family was financially poor and Soshana didn't want to live her life as a traditional housewife.
-They divorced in 1950 with mutual consent.
-She returned with her son to Vienna in 1951.

 Vienna and Paris

 Back to Vienna

 Soshana returned to Vienna with her son and eventually gave Beys full custody.
 In 1950, she enrolled at the University of Applied Arts in Vienna and in 1952 to the Academy of Fine Arts Vienna, where she painted under the guidance of Prof. Sergius Pauser, Albert Paris Gütersloh and Prof. Herbert Boeckl.
 Unhappy with academic art practice, she relocated in Paris, France in 1952.

 Paris

 Upon relocation to Paris, Soshana lived and worked in the former studio of André Derain.
 She eventually moved into another studio at Impasse Ronsin next to Brâncuși.
 She became very close with the artist, whom she described as loving her "like a daughter."
 Later, she lived in another studio that was previously owned by Gauguin.

 Soshana struggled financially as a full-time artist in Paris.
 She described it as a "bittersweet time."
 She became acquainted with the artists Kupka, Auguste Herbin, Ossip Zadkine, César, Pignon, Bazaine, Max Ernst, Yves Klein, Alexander Calder, Wifredo Lam, Sam Francis, Jean-Paul Sartre, Affandi, Lain Bangdel, and Marc Chagall.
 She considered Alberto Giacometti one of her best friends.
 In 1953, Soshana met the Zurich gallery owner Max G. Bollag, who became a major promoter of her work.

 In Paris, Soshana had multiple exhibitions in the André Weil Gallery and Salon d'Automne, the Salon des Réalités Nouvelles and the Salon de Mai, where she met Pablo Picasso for the first time.
 He invited her to visit him at his Villa in Vallauris and drew a portrait of her in 1954.